trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2023.md

 ## Keynote

-Placeholder Title "Sandia's HPC Hardware" Jim Laros (Sandia National Laboratories)
+Turning the Titanic with a Leaf-blower: *How the DOE, Influences, Leverages and Adapts to an Evolving HPC Industry* - Jim Laros (Sandia National Laboratories)

 In this presentation, I will give a hopefully informal interactive talk attempting to touch on various topics related to the history